- Canadian Prime Minister Justin Trudeau said: “NATO has survived because we’ve always had frank conversations.”

 Held in NATO’s inaugural home of London, and ahead of tomorrow’s NATO Leader’s Meeting, ‘NATO Engages: Innovating the Alliance’ brought together some 1600 policymakers, officials from think tanks and universities, and members of the public – over 50% of whom were under 30 – at Westminster Central Hall.

 The event examined NATO’s enduring future, facilitating broader conversation and examining how the Alliance deals with geopolitical uncertainty, changing threats and new opportunities.

 Among the highlights of the day:

-- UK Defence Secretary Ben Wallace cited the need for a threefold approach to sustaining the alliance, comprising investment, innovation and solidarity, noting that ‘NATO is civilian led alliance of democratic states – we succeed through trusting that we have each other’s back.
+- UK Defence Secretary Ben Wallace cited the need for a threefold approach to sustaining the alliance, comprising investment, innovation and solidarity, noting that ‘NATO is a civilian-led alliance of democratic states – we succeed through trusting that we have each other’s back.
 This is our strength’.

 - Polish President Andrzej Duda said, ‘We know there are tensions in the EU and NATO, but can you show me the greatest successes of the entire world in a place other than those two alliances?
 No.’

-- Responding to President Macron’s controversial comments on a ‘brain death’ of NATO, President Duda said: ‘If you hear the voice of Mr. President Macron, yes, I would like to ask him: Mr. President, don’t talk about the brain of the – of the NATO and et cetera, et cetera.
-Let’s please propose us what can we do to improve our cooperation in NATO, in European Union, yes?’
+- Responding to President Macron’s controversial comments on a ‘brain death’ of NATO, President Duda said: ‘If you hear the voice of Mr President Macron, yes, I would like to ask him: Mr President, don’t talk about the brain of the – of the NATO and et cetera, et cetera.
+Let’s please propose to us what can we do to improve our cooperation in NATO, in the European Union, yes?’

 - The PM of North Macedonia described how his country had ‘so much belief in NATO, in unity, in stability.
 So much that we changed our constitutional name, we became The Republic of North Macedonia’.